-80% of parents who have a child with a learning disability struggle to access support services during the school summer holidays, a survey from learning disability charity Mencap has shown.
+80% of parents who have a child with a learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. struggle to access support services during the school summer holidays, a survey A survey is when someone asks you to answer some questions. from learning disability charity Mencap has shown.

-Almost half of the parents surveyed said they struggle to access childcare during the summer months, with 56% struggling to access short breaks and respite services and 7% highlight lack of access to portage, a home visiting educational service for pre-school children with special educational needs and disabilities and their families.
+Almost half of the parents surveyed said they struggle to access childcare during the summer months, with 56% struggling to access short breaks and respite Respite is when a person goes somewhere for a few hours or days to have a break.
+People with a learning disability can have respite from their carers and family, and carers and family can have respite from the people they care for. services and 7% highlight lack of access to portage, a home visiting educational service for pre-school children with special educational needs and disabilities and their families.

 A lack of access to childcare affects the majority of parents of a child with a learning disability with 93 per cent of parent carers say that finding childcare for disabled children more difficult than for nondisabled children .

 Currently, parents of disadvantaged children aged 2 and of all 3 and 4 years old are eligible for 15 hours of free childcare a week .
 Despite this, just 40 per cent of parents of children with a learning disability say their child is able to access the full amount .
 In addition, just 21 per cent of local authorities reported having sufficient childcare for disabled children .